LD4P/bf-workshop-2019/lde-edit-rdf/intro.md

-## Background
+# Background
-The Sinopia's public facing linked data editor, available at [https://sinopia.io/][SINOPIA], constructs forms for creating and editing RDF based on resource templates properties defined in the Library of Congress derived Profiles.
+The Sinopia's public facing linked data editor, available at [https://sinopia.io/][SINOPIA], constructs forms for creating and editing RDF based on resource templates' properties defined in the Library of Congress derived Profiles.
+Using [JSON Schema][JSCHEMA] validation that is versioned and available at https://github.com/LD4P/sinopia/tree/master/schemas.

 The editor's use of a more modern Javascript [React][REACT] user interface library coupled with the [Redux][REDUX] library for application-state management allows for the dynamic creation of valid RDF triples that are then saved through an API call to the Linked Data Platform [Trellis][TRELLIS].
 This